Web application

 Add agents

-Point your browser to your Web application hostname and log in.
-Navigate to "Agents".
+Point your browser to the web application hostname and log in.
+Navigate to "Agents" and select the specific agent configuration from the menu.

-After agent is added you can use "Download Config" to download agent configuration file.
-This file now contains agent login information to Web application.
-Save the config file in the server running this particular agent.
+After adding an agent, you can use "Download Config" to download its configuration file.
+This file now includes the agent’s login credentials for the web application.
+Save the configuration file on the server where this particular agent is running.

 Adding external communication platforms